-The head of the Presidency of Defense Industries (SSB) İsmail Demir on Monday said Russia had offered to sell Turkey its Su-35 jets and that Turkey is evaluating the offer.
+The head of the Presidency of Defense Industries (SSB) İsmail Demir yesterday said Russia had offered to sell Turkey its Su-35 jets and that Turkey is evaluating the offer.

 “There is an offer and we are evaluating it.
 There cannot be such a thing as ‘we’re buying tomorrow’ in such matters.
 The offer’s financial and strategic aspects will be examined, there cannot be an immediate decision,” Demir told broadcaster NTV.

 “It would not be right to say ‘the F-35 era is closed, the Su-35 era is beginning,’ but we will evaluate the offer,” Demir said yesterday.

 Multiple reports have recently suggested that Turkish and Russian officials are discussing the details of the sale of a total of 36 Su-35 fighter jets to Turkey, over two months after President Recep Tayyip Erdoğan’s visit to the International Aviation and Space Salon (MAKS) aviation show outside of Moscow.

 Reports recently also claimed that officials are also discussing Turkey’s possible involvement in the production of some components of the fighter jets, including its precision weapons and ammunition.